 "Don't worry," Tracey offered in an attempt to be supportive.
 "I doubt he'll say anything to anyone.
 He's probably swearing those other two to secrecy right now to save himself from embarrassment.
 As long as we're not sorted into the same house as him you should be fine," she added with a reassuring smile.
-Daphne simply nodded as she finished drying her face and hands.
+Daphne just nodded as she finished drying her face and hands.
 "Come on, let's go have a seat and see what Pansy and Millicent bring back with them."
-Opening the door Tracey looked down the passageway and groaned before stepping back to be shielded from view by the open door.
+Opening the door, Tracey looked down the passageway and groaned before stepping back to be shielded from view by the open door.

 "What is it?"
 Daphne asked from behind her friend as she nearly stumbled into the retreating girl's back.

 Tracey turned to face her friend with an angry scowl.
 "The little prat is waiting for you," she informed the blonde.
-Tracey held the door open, thankful that it blocked most of the passage way and moved aside enough for Daphne to have a quick look.
+Tracey held the door open, thankful that it blocked most of the passageway and moved aside enough for Daphne to have a quick look.
 Crabbe and Goyle were still standing in the passageway which could only mean that Malfoy had as yet to leave their compartment.

-Seeing the anxious look upon her friends face Tracey nodded towards the rear door of the carriage.
+Seeing the anxious look on her friends face Tracey nodded towards the rear door of the carriage.
 "Why don't you slip out and find another compartment to sit in for a while and I'll stay in here to throw them off."